chunyunma/chunyunma-dot-me/content/blog/svd/index.md

 constantly provoking my curiousity.

 Fast forward to this summer.
-I finally had some free time to indulge myself in some long-overdue self-development.
+I finally had some free time to indulge in some long-overdue self-development.
 Once more, I picked up a book on matrix algebra.
 Halfway through the book, it mentioned in passing "singular value decomposition".
 I had never seen this concept before and decided to look it up.